A calm Indian cat sitting near a traditional oil lamp with temple motifs in the background

 The Mystery Behind a Common Companion

-For centuries, cats have moved quietly through Indian homes, temples, and stories—sometimes worshipped, sometimes misunderstood.
-Today, they’re mostly seen as affectionate pets or porch wanderers.
-But in ancient India, cats were far more than that.
+For centuries, cats slipped quietly through Indian homes, temples and old stories—sometimes admired, sometimes mistrusted, but rarely ignored.
+Today, they are mostly thought of as pets or common street animals.
+But in ancient India, cats carried a far deeper meaning.

 1. The Ancient Indian View of Cats